-How to Get There: Tula is about a one-hour drive from Mexico City.
+Tula is about a one-hour drive from the capital of Mexico.
 There are also buses that go there and they can take anywhere from 1.5 to 2 hours.
 Upon arriving, you’ll have to take a taxi from the Tula bus station to the site.

 Today, you can visit and explore the temple’s seven distinct phases, ranging from a platform built in the 1400s to a Mayan reclining figure in the north side to the double pyramid that dates back to the Spanish Conquest.

 The site includes a museum where you can go deeper into its history.
 And with excavations still on-going, this Mayan ruin has many secrets yet to be revealed.

 Templo Mayor is located in the Centro Histórico in CDMX.
 The nearest metro station is “Zocalo”.